CubeLander/sage-llm/docs/features/prompt_embeds.md

 ## Offline Inference

-To input multi-modal data, follow this schema in [vllm.inputs.EmbedsPrompt][]:
+To input multi-modal data, follow this schema in [vllm.io.inputs.EmbedsPrompt][]:

 - `prompt_embeds`: A torch tensor representing a sequence of prompt/token embeddings.
 This has the shape (sequence_length, hidden_size), where sequence length is the number of tokens embeddings and hidden_size is the hidden size (embedding size) of the model.